 In considering whether a particular business activity has separable parts, it is likely that HMRC will use test cases under an old relief known as retirement relief.
 Although this relief was withdrawn a few years ago, the new relief is very closely modeled on the terms of retirement relief, so the old cases will very likely be a good place to start.

 A farmer has made extra money over the last few years by selling off small plots of land to adjoining properties as extra garden.
 He has been able to take taper relief on these disposals.
 However, under the new rules, no relief will be available, as he is not selling all or a distinct part of his business.
 He would need to cease trading completely to qualify for relief.

 As an alternative, he may have some established stabling and livery activities on a small field.
 If he were to either sell this part of his farming activity as a going concern, or to cease this activity and sell the field and stables (possibly for redevelopment) he would be able to claim relief in relation to the cessation or disposal of a distinct part of his business.

 There is no restriction in relief if the business is sold to a connected party, so Entrepreneur's relief will be available on the sale of the business as a going concern to a company owned by the individual.
 Any gains on assets - and particularly on goodwill generated in the business - would therefore benefit from the relief.
-However, as is always the case with goodwill, the valuation basis is likely to be closely scrutinised by HM Revenue & Customs, and therefore careful thought must be given to arrive at an appropriate value, and to ensure that "free" (i.e. transferable) goodwill actually exists.
-The goodwill can then be amortized against the company's profit, which may be an allowable deduction for tax purposes, depending on when the business commenced.
+However, as is always the case with goodwill, the valuation basis is likely to be closely scrutinised by HMRC, and therefore careful thought must be given to arrive at an appropriate value, and to ensure that "free" (i.e. transferable) goodwill actually exists.
+The goodwill can then be amortised against the company's profit, which may be an allowable deduction for tax purposes, depending on when the business commenced.

 Entrepreneurs' relief - impact on partnerships